bbauska/W3Cx-2of5/README.md

 <p align="center" width="100%">
 <img src="./images/image022.webp?raw=true"
   style="width:25%"
-  alt="Example image of a girl with a beautiful smile to illustrate title attribute." />
+  title="Example image of a girl with a beautiful smile to illustrate title attribute" alt="Example image of a girl with a beautiful smile to illustrate title attribute." />
 </p>